Geeksltd/Olive/docs/Api/Replication.md

 ```

 The `NakedExposedType<TDomain>` class will automatically expose all properties of the specified domain type.

+### Exposing hard delete entities
+Although it is not recommended to expose the hard delete entities if you need to do so you can use `HardDeletableExposedType` or `HardDeletableNakedExposedType`.
+Just keep in your mind to **cascade delete** the associations or **set them  to null**.

 ### Exposing custom fields / mappings
 You do not have to expose your data fields exactly as they are in the source type definition.
 For example, let's say you have multiple address fields in your Customer entity.
 But for a consumer service, you'd rather export the address as a single field.